 Strategy for Supporting Natural Plant Resistance STRESS CONTROL SYSTEM (SCS) is a set of recommendations for the use of stimulators, activators, shielding products and bio-products of INTERMAG, the aim of which is to increase the natural resistance of plants to stress, to support the health of plants, and to accelerate regeneration after the stress factors disappear.

 Strategy STRESS CONTROL SYSTEM (SCS) - CITRUS can be implemented in two ways:

-- Intervention actions - individual selection of preparations and dates of their application, aimed at significant reduction of harmfulness of stresses and limitation of their negative effects that may occur in case of atypical or unfavorable growing condition appearance.
+Intervention actions – individual selection of preparations and dates of their application, aimed at significant reduction of harmfulness of stresses and limitation of their negative effects that may occur in case of atypical or unfavourable growing condition appearance.
 These actions also accelerate the regeneration of plants after the stress factors disappear.